hercychang/prep-step-1/part6-data_structures/arrays_access.md

 index.
 The second element of the array is at the first index.

 One can also access array elements using negative indices.
-The last element of the array is at an index of -1, the penultimate is at -2, etc.
+The last element of the array is at the -1 index, the penultimate is at -2, etc.

 ```ruby
 got_characters = ["Robb", "Sansa", "Arya", "Bran", "Rickon"]